 Zabljak is the perfect base for outdoor activity enthusiasts or even those who just enjoy the mountain lifestyle – the town itself has a ski village vibe to it, with people relaxing on the bar terraces after completing their hikes, mountain bikes or white-water rafting activities.

 All in all, Montenegro ticks all of the boxes for a great family summer escape.
 With incredible scenery, spectacular vistas, delicious cuisine and a superb mix of exciting activities carefully blended with culture (so the kids don't even notice!) it really does make for a great family holiday destination.
-What is more, our Montenegrin adventure enables families to experience both the coast and the mountains, giving you the opportunity to explore more of this incredible little country.
+What is more, our Montenegrin adventure enables families to experience both the coast and the mountains, allowing you to explore more of this incredible little country.
 My advice would be, don’t delay and make Montenegro your next family holiday destination!